claudinpcosta/2020-FatBodyQueens-Bimpatiens/README.md

 ## Contains all analyses performed on datasets for Transcriptome analysis in the fat body of pre-overwintering bumble bee queens (Costa et al. 2020)

+### Synopsis

+We used RNA sequencing to examine how age and nectar diet (specifically, the concentration of sucrose in nectar) impact gene expression in the pre-overwintering bumble bee queen fat body, the “liver-like” organ in insects with broad functions related to nutrient storage and metabolism.

 ### Sample Information

 | ID_Seq	| ID_Queen	| Colony	| Age	| Diet (% sucrose solution) |